katelindt/Techgrounds-Academy/02_Linux/LNX_01_setting_up.md

 ## Key terminology
+- Linux - a family of open-source operating systems that use the same kernel

-- CLI - command line
+- CLI - command line, where a program can be controlled through entered commands.
-- GUI - grafical user interface
+- GUI - grafical user interface, which contains dashboards where a program can be controlled
-- VM - virtual Machine
+- VM - virtual Machine, an operating system that runs on its own on top of another hosting operating system and uses a separate part of the hardware resources.
 - SSH - Secure Shell is a network communication protocol that enables two computers to communicate and share data.

 ## Exercise